opengeospatial/HY_Features/section_7.md

 The **upstreamWaterBody** and **downstreamWaterBody** associations relate to a water body another water body immediately up or downstream.
 If required, these associations shall be used to identify a water body to trace the hydrographic network without knowing the inflow or outflow of the catchment realized by the water body.

 The **fixedLandmark** association relates to the water body permanent reference location.
+If required, this association shall be used to identify a fixed landmark which realizes the conceptual outfall of the catchment realized by the water body.

-If required, this association shall be used to identify a reference location which realizes the conceptual outfall of the catchment realized by the water body.
+The **stratum** association relates a horizontal stratum.
+If required, this association shall be used to identify a layer of consistent characteristics, or a storage zone of a reservoir, carrying a permanent reference location which realizes the outfall of the catchment which is realized by the water body.

 The **streamCrossSection ** and ** longitudinalCrossSection ** associations relate to the water body a vertical section either at right angles to the main (average) direction of flow, or along a centre line.
 If required, this association shall be used to identify the vertical section carrying a permanent reference location which realizes the outfall of the catchment which is realized by the water body.

+The **storage** association associates to the water body a reservoir storing water as a resource for future use.
+If required, this association shall be used to describe storage characteristics of the water body participating in the hydrographic network.

 | **Requirements Class** | [/req/hy_surfacehydro/hydrographicnetwork/waterbody] (/req/hy_hydrographicnetwork/waterbody) |
 | --- | --- |